CjustC/datasciencecoursera/GettingAndCleaningData/README.md

-This is the project for 'Getting and Cleaning Data'.
+Course Project for 'Getting and Cleaning Data'
 =========================================

 Purpose